ExpediaGroup/jarviz/README.md

 ### How to Contribute

-If you are enthusiastic about contributing to Jarviz development, please send a pull request.
+If you are enthusiastic about contributing to Jarviz development, send a pull request.
+Please follow the guidance in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Contact